PNI : Industrial Anomaly Detection using Position and Neighborhood Information: Introduction

 \section{Introduction}

-In some areas such as industrial manufacturing \cite{mvtec-ad}, collecting abnormal samples is very difficult, which makes building a supervised model for the task almost impossible.
-Anomaly detection methods make it possible to use only normal samples, where feature encoding and statistical modeling for the normal features are commonly performed.
-Anomaly localization is to quantify anomality of every pixel in an input image, which makes users can find where the anomality is located and the models explainable.
-Some example images and results of an existing method and our proposed approach from the MVTec AD benchmark dataset are shown in Figure ~\ref{Example_MVTec}.
+In industrial inspection \cite{bergmann2019mvtec}, delivering defective products to customers due to detection failure can be costly, and false detection can increase manufacturing costs.
+Therefore, high prediction accuracy alone is insufficient, and low false positive rate (FPR) and false negative rate (FNR) are preferred.
+Additionally, collecting abnormal samples can be difficult, making it almost impossible to build a supervised model for the task.
+Thus, anomaly detection methods that use only normal samples are adopted.
+Anomaly localization quantifies the anomaly of each pixel in an input image, allowing users to identify where the defect is located and improve manufacturing processes.
+Figure ~\ref{Example_MVTec} displays example images and results of an existing method and our proposed approach from the MVTec AD benchmark dataset.

-Because there are only normal samples to train, common classification methods cannot be used.
-One approach is distribution-based methods, in which generative models such as auto-encoder \cite{autoencoder, x-ray, multiple-hypo} and GAN (generative adversarial networks) \cite{gan_autoencoder, ganomaly, adversarially_learn} are trained to learn nominal statistical distribution.
-At inference time, test images are reconstructed from the trained normal distribution to follow the similar ones in normal images.
-Recently, flow-based methods \cite{semi_supervised_flow, cflow-ad, fastflow} have been proposed and show good performance especially in texture type images, which train normalizing flow models to learn the distribution of encoded normal features.
-Among them, CFLOW-AD \cite{cflow-ad} adopts positional encoding to model conditional distribution according to the position of feature, but the effect in object type images is not explicitly proved.

-Other methods \cite{svdd, cutpaste} generate synthetic abnormal samples from normal dataset and train encoder to transform input samples into features.
-Among them, CutPaste \cite{cutpaste} used masks of rectangular and scar shapes to learn representation in a self-supervised manner.
-These approaches, however, show relatively low performance compared to recent methods since mimicking abnormal patterns as real images is difficult.
-To overcome the difficulty of learning representation, many recently proposed methods \cite{padim, patchcore} adopt a pre-trained network such as ImageNet \cite{imagenet} trained Resnet \cite{resnet}, which intensively learned low-level image features from a super large-sized dataset.
+Since there are only normal samples available for training, conventional classification methods cannot be used.
+One approach is to generate defective samples to train classifiers with supervised learning \cite{yi2020patch, yang2023memseg, schluter2022natural}.
+CutPaste \cite{li2021cutpaste}, for instance, used masks of rectangular and scar shapes to learn representation in a self-supervised manner.
+However, these methods show relatively low performance compared to other recent methods due to the lack of realism in abnormal patterns.
+To overcome this difficulty, many recently proposed methods \cite{defard2021padim, roth2022towards} adopt a pre-trained network such as pre-trained ResNet~\cite{he2016deep} using ImageNet~\cite{deng2009imagenet}, which intensively learned low-level image features from a super large-sized dataset.